Josh Balk

-Josh Balk (born September 24, 1979) is the co-founder and CEO of The Accountability Board.
-Previously, he was vice president of farm animal protection for The Humane Society of the United States (HSUS) farm animal division.
-In addition, he is a cofounder of JUST, a food technology company.
-Prior to working with HSUS and founding JUST, he was known for his work at Animal Outlook (formerly Compassion Over Killing).
+Josh Balk (born September 24, 1979) is an American activist, CEO of The Accountability Board, which he co-founded.
+Previously, he was vice president of farm animal protection for the Humane Society of the United States (HSUS) farm animal division.
+In addition, he is a cofounder of Eat Just, a food technology company.
+Prior to working with HSUS and founding Eat Just, he was known for his work at Animal Outlook (formerly Compassion Over Killing).
 Balk is best known for leading successful legislative campaigns for farm animals, along with his work with food companies in enacting animal welfare policies that include eliminating gestation crates for breeding pigs and battery cages for chickens.
 He is also known for his work with the food industry to shift its focus onto plant-based foods.

 Baseball career

-Balk attended Radnor High School, where he was chosen as an Adidas top 100 future Major League baseball prospect, and also became the school's record holder for most wins and strikeouts.
+Balk attended Radnor High School, where he was chosen as an Adidas top 100 future Major League Baseball prospect, and also became the school's record holder for most wins and strikeouts.
 Since his graduation, the school honors the team's best pitcher each year with the "Josh Balk Award."
 He went on to Keystone College where he was awarded the school's best pitcher and all-league honors in his freshman year.
 However, Balk was unable to continue pitching after his first collegiate season due to a career-ending shoulder surgery.
 In 2001, Balk transferred to George Washington University to pursue a degree in political-science.